matias-ceau/scripts/docs/scripts/git_clone_by_author-repo.sh.md

-# git_clone_by_author-repo.sh
+# Git Clone by Author/Repo (git_clone_by_author-repo.sh)

 ---

-Clone Git repositories based on developer/package format with options for SSH or local paths.
+A script to clone GitHub repositories via SSH or HTTPS based on user preferences.

 ---